Peter Propping: Scientific contributions

-Propping could show that the intra-animal culture of bacteria (host-mediated assay) designed to induce mutations by chemical agents reflects the metabolism of the host.
+Propping showed that the intra-animal culture of bacteria (host-mediated assay) designed to induce mutations by chemical agents reflects the metabolism of the host.
 He also compiled findings reported in the literature that point to the genetic influence on drug effects on brain function.
-In a large twin study and in carriers of the normal electroencephalogram (EEG) he could show that the effect of ethanol on the EEG is strongly influenced by genetic factors.
+In a large twin study and in carriers of the normal electroencephalogram (EEG) he showed that the effect of ethanol on the EEG is strongly influenced by genetic factors.
 In addition, the metabolism of alcohol is under genetic control.
-In Bonn, Propping initiated a long term study in order to analyse the genetic contribution to manic depression.
+In Bonn, Propping initiated a long-term study in order to analyse the genetic contribution to manic depression.
 In contrast to the expectation that was widespread among researchers it was not possible to pin down genetic factors through the linkage approach.
 In rare forms of epilepsy, however, mutated genes could be uncovered through positional cloning.
 Propping was also involved in large international studies that made use of the method of genome-wide association analysis (GWAS).
 It turned out that there exists a genetic overlap between various mental disorders.
 In familial adenomatous polyposis Propping and his research group could refine the genotype-phenotype-relationship.
 In the most frequent form of inherited colorectal cancer (HNPCC, Lynch syndrome) Propping's group could define several relationships between genotype and phenotype that play a role for genetic transmission, diagnostics, prognosis, and cancer prevention.